S-Corp Tax Savings Calculator (2026 Guide for Business Owners)

 Most business owners begin seeing meaningful savings once profit exceeds $75,000 to $100,000—but the actual outcome depends on how salary and distributions are structured.

-If your income is already in this range, there’s a strong chance you may be overpaying—especially if your salary is not structured correctly.
+If your income is already in this range, it may be worth reviewing whether your current compensation structure is creating unnecessary payroll tax exposure.

 Led by Steve Madsen, CPA